-Climate protection has been important to syracom for quite some time now.
-Our employees participate actively in projects like the installation and care of a meadow orchard which syracom owns in Wiesbaden as well as the colonization of bees on this meadow.
-It is important to us as a business to act environmentally friendly and with social responsibility.
+Climate protection has been important to syracom for a long time.
+Our employees are actively involved in projects such as the replanting and maintenance of the meadow orchard that syracom owns in Wiesbaden and the establishment of bees on this meadow.
+It is important to us as a company to act in an environmentally conscious and socially responsible manner.

 The non-profit nature preservation organization Naturefund fights for the protection of ecosystems by awarding the Blue Planet Certificate.
 Since healthy forests and soil store large quantities of CO₂, Naturefund, with the help of its partners, protects forests, plants trees, and preserves other forms of ecosystems.

 We are happy to be able to contribute our part to the protection of the last rain forest of Madagascar as well as its unique biodiversity.